Sauharad/32-Bit-RISC-V-CPU-with-dynamic-branch-prediction/README.md

 **# 32-Bit RISC-V CPU with Dynamic Branch Prediction and Instruction Cache

 A Verilog-based, five-stage pipelined RISC-V processor core implementing the RV32I instruction set.
-The design features dynamic branch prediction using a Branch History Table (BHT) and Branch Target Buffer (BTB), as well as a single-level, set-associative instruction cache.
+The design features dynamic branch prediction using a Branch History Table (BHT) and Branch Target Buffer (BTB).
 Developed and simulated using AMD Vivado 2024.2.

 ---